-C17 Reply policy for admitted applicants (fill in one only)

-Must reply by (date): 1-May

-No set date Must reply by May 1st or within weeks it f notified thereafter

-Other: Trouned thereafter

-Deadline for housing deposit (MMD 22-Jun

-Amount of housing deposit: \$250

-Refundable if student does not enroll?

-ore 6 Yes, in full

-Yes, in part

-ter 6/ No

-C18 Deferred admission

-Yes No

-Does your institution allow students to postpone enrollment afte admission? r Х

-If yes, maximum period of postponement:

-C19 Early admission of high school students

-Yes No

-Does your institution allow high school students to enroll as full-first-time, first-year (freshman) students one year or more before school graduation? Х

-C20 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle)

-C21-C22: Early Decision and Early Action Plans

-C21 Early Decision

-- Yes No

-Does your institution offer an early decision plan (an admission that permits students to apply and be notified of an admission decision decision plan (an admission decision deci

-well in advance of the regular notification date and that asks stu x

-to commit to attending if accepted) for first-time, first-year (fresh man)

-applicants for fall enrollment?
-If "yes," please complete the following:

-First or only early decision plan closing date

-First or only early decision plan notification date Other early decision plan closing date

-Other early decision plan notification date

-For the Fall 2020 entering class:

-Number of early decision applications received by your institution on

-Number of applicants admitted under early decision plan

-Please provide significant details about your early decision plan :
+C17 Reply policy for admitted applican ts (fill in one only)) Х Must reply by (date): No set date May 2nd - Must reply by May 1st or within Other: weeks if notified thereafter Deadline for housing deposit (MMDI_Amount of housing deposit: Jun 21st \$250 - - Refundable if student does not enroll ? Х Yes, in full Yes, in part No C18 Deferred admission - Yes No Does your institution allow students to o postpone enroll ment after Х If yes, maximum period of post ponement: One Time Per Academic Year C19 Early admission of high school stu ıdents Yes No Does your institution allow high school ol students to enr oll as full-time. first res No x C20 20 Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle) 320 , , , , , , , , , , , , , , , , , , , (, C21-C22: Early Decision and Early Action Plans C21 Early Decision Dogo your institution offer an early de voicion plan (an a dmission plan that [Yes No Does your institution offer an early de If "yes," please complete the following ecision pian (an a o: umission pian that [Х First or only early dec sion plan closing First or only early dec • tion date Other early decision p Other early decision p - ate For the Fall 2021 entering class: Number of early decision applications Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: riease provide significant details abo out your early dec ision pian: